Ready to Start Your Career?

 *decrypt EDE78442E5999B81 *This will generate "pI>×x".
 This is not our original message!
 What happened here?
 Well we forgot to specify the key, so the default one is used instead.
 Therefore, we can easily decrypt this if we know that the key is good.
 Hence,

-: Juliar is a fun language to learn and the security module is constantly updated and is always fun to use!
+*decrypt=good EDE78442E5999B81*will give us the original answer, which is "hello".Conclusion: Juliar is a fun language to learn and the security module is constantly updated and is always fun to use!

 I hope this article helped you!
 Please rate this tutorial as 3 :) Also, please feel free to contribute to the project by creating your own modules or suggesting a feature.